ResilienceAnalytics/Electronic-Cash/README.md

 When your are ready to tx with admin:
 ```
 python Receiver.py --transaction_amount 1 --password 'pass123' --participants YOURNAME admin

 ```
-Select the available session and voilà.
+Select (Copy Paster Session Id) the available session and voilà.

 For sending.
 ```